lazytiger/trojan-rs/README.md

 For a proxy [-M proxy] , the following parameter is required
 * -h trojan server address
-* -M proxy mode

 common parameters as following:
 * -i max idle time in seconds udp conections
 * -l log file path, is not specified log to console.
 * -L log level
 * -a listen address
-* -m marker used for OUTPUT identification
+* -m marker used for OUTPUT identification, you could use it in iptables
 * -p password for handshake, server mode may provide more than one
+* -M mode selection

 ## IPTABLES settings.